BeastEngine/BeastEngine/README.md

 `BeastSDK` comes with CMake and Conan bundled, so you don't have to install them yourself.
 The SDK is a Python-base application, so the recommended way is to install via a tool like [pipx](https://pipx.pypa.io/stable/installation/) to have it accessible globally.

 > NOTE: BeastSDK requires at least Python 3.12.

-This project is based on the [BasicCppSetup](https://github.com/ComaszTyrulik/BasicCppSetup).
-Please refer to the [`Getting Started`](https://github.com/ComaszTyrulik/BasicCppSetup#getting-started) section of the `BasicCppSetup` project to find out how to build the `BeastEngine`.

 ### Conan and CMake